-7.10.2 Self - tapping screws - timber posts
+7.11.3 Self - tapping screws - timber posts

 Screws used to connect a noise panel to a timber post shall be 14 gauge type 17 hexagonal head screws with 10 threads per inch, manufactured in accordance with AS 3566.1 and shall have a minimum of 40 micron hot-dipped galvanised or 50 micron mechanical/chemical galvanised corrosion protection over the length of the screw.
 The Contractor shall provide a manufacturer's test certificate to the Administrator.
+Washers for screws shall be moulded with EPDM Polymer.